 To see more about what you will learn in this program, visit the Learning Outcomes website!

 The Undergraduate Certificate in Soil Science enables students to obtain the course credit hours in soil science necessary for advancement in soil related careers.
 To become a Soil Scientist in the U.S. Federal Government, the Office of Personnel Management requires 15 credit hours in subjects such as soil genesis, pedology, soil chemistry, soil physics, and soil fertility.
 In states like North Carolina and others with a soil scientist licensing program, 15 credit hours of soil science related coursework is required to qualify for the licensing exam.
 Nationally, to become a Professional Soil Scientist certified by the Soil Science Society of America, individuals must have completed 15 course credit hours in soil science or a related area.
 Those who complete this program will meet the coursework requirements for all three career advancement opportunities.

 This program may be completed totally online.
-For more information about Distance Education [Click here]
+For more information, visit our Distance Education website.

 Dr. David Crouse

-Undergraduate Teaching Coordinator and Director of Distance Education Programs
+Director of Undergraduate Programs and Coordinator of Distance Education Programs

 This program will be open to undergraduate students and those pursuing continuing education credits.
 It will also be open to students outside of North Carolina State University.
 A Bachelor of Science is required for admission into this program.